Same-sex civil partnerships & marriages in Scotland

 LGBT is an acronym that refers to lesbians, gays, bisexuals and transgender persons.

-Current status of local government in Scotland and committed same-sex unions:
+2013-JUN: Current status of government recognition of committed same-sex relationships in Scotland:

 "Certain executive and legislative powers have been devolved to, respectively, the Scottish Government and the Scottish Parliament at Holyrood in Edinburgh."
 1